tmgthb/Autonomous-Agents/README.md

 [Reliable Collaborative Conversational Agent System based on LLMs and Answer Set Programming](http://arxiv.org/abs/2505.06438v1)

 - AutoManager: introduces a dual-agent system with Administrator Bot (Manages knowledge base) and Assistant Bot (Interacts with customers) that share a Knowledge Base (Shared facts and menu), Temporary Information (Shared session data), and Collaborative Rule Set (Shared collaboration rules), utilizing Knowledge Extraction (Natural language to predicates), Commonsense Reasoning (Predicate reasoning with ASP), and Response Generation (Predicates to natural language) for reliable collaborative task-oriented dialogue.
-- The system leverages Large Language Models for natural language processing and Answer Set Programming for robust logical reasoning and consistency checking within each agent.
+- The system leverages LLMs for natural language processing and Answer Set Programming for robust logical reasoning and consistency checking within each agent.
 - This architecture enables reliable collaboration between agents by sharing knowledge and rules, demonstrated in a fast-food restaurant management scenario.